Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * 4 axis palletized robot (like ABB IRB 460)

 # Configuring a Robot printer
 Following is a description how to setup a 1 to 6 axis robot for 3D printing, with primary focus on an industrial 6 axis robot.
-The RepRapFirmware **robot firmware is in development**, binaries for testing will be provided.
+The RepRapFirmware **robot firmware is in development**, it is planned to be integrated into RRF 3.5.

 Explanation and examples of Denavit-Hartenberg parameters:
 [Robot Denavit-Hartenberg parameters](/User_manual/Machine_configuration/Configuring_Robot_DH_parameters)